milsorm/phabricator-interpeller/README.md

 	RewriteRule ^/ours-js/(.*)      -       [L,QSA]

-First one define internal alias (we use /ours-js folder) for full path two installed JavaScript library.
-Second one only exclude the whole folder /ours-js from all rewriting of Phabricator web space.
-You can run Phabricator on HTTP or HTTPS protocol, it doesn't matter (internal links goes to `//hostname`).
+First one defines internal alias (we use /ours-js folder) for full path to installed JavaScript library.
+Second one only excludes the whole folder /ours-js from all rewriting of Phabricator web space.
+You can run Phabricator on HTTP or HTTPS protocol, there is no difference (internal links goes to `//hostname`).

 ## Acknowledgements